 I managed to reduce my sedentary time but very insignificantly.
 A short trip to Koh Samui contributed a lot of floors climbed and more than 13% increase in daily steps compared to September.

 I use RescueTime to track everything I do on my laptop.
+Use “TOMASLAU” coupon code to get 20% off the premium plan.
 I consider it a good day if my productivity pulse is over 55.
 Below are my stats from October.

 Social media and blog stats